heiner/heiner.github.com/_posts/2020-02-19-linear-regression.markdown

 However, trying to predict crew sizes changes that, see the [Colab for details](https://colab.research.google.com/drive/1lPXUxTBDrRC8aZ7MqZZDkvKaUz5Ogh5b){:target="_blank"}.

-Of course, we could use more than two or three feature vectors as part of the *design matrix* $$A$$.
+Of course, we can use more than two or three feature vectors as part of the *design matrix* $$A$$, as long as they are linearly independent, which is is typically the case in practice with enough examples $$n$$.

 Using a matrix $$Y\in\R^{n\times m}$$ in place of
 $$y\in\R^n$$ the same math allows us to succinctly treat the